What would you like to do today?

 - Be a member-led organisation that encourages members to play an active role

 - Treat all members equally and fairly

 - Conduct our business in an open and transparent way

 - Ensure staff and volunteers are able to provide a professional, accessible service to all members

 - Work with other credit unions to strengthen the credit union sector

 The Story of Stockport Credit Union

-Stockport Credit Union was formed in 2005 from the merger of the Brinnington Credit Union and the Houldsworth, Offerton and Werneth Credit Union – building on a history spanning back to 1989.
+Stockport Credit Union was formed in 2005 from the merger of the Brinnington Credit Union with the Houldsworth, Offerton, and Werneth Credit Union – building on a history spanning back to 1989.

-We’re a social enterprise financial co-operative that provides affordable financial services to people who live or work in Stockport, helping our members help each other and become financial independent through education.
+We’re a member-owned financial co-operative that provides affordable financial services products to people who live or work in Stockport postcodes SK1-SK8, helping our members help each other and become financially independent through saving as they borrow.

-Joining our Credit Unions is a great way for local people and organisations to increase the supply of affordable credit in the community and to help our community become more financially independent and stable.
-Any surplus we make is given back to members in the form of a dividend, or reinvested in the organisation to improve our service provision.
+Joining Stockport Credit Union is a great way for local people and organisations to increase the supply of affordable credit in the community and to help our community become more financially independent and stable.
+Any surplus we make is given back to members in the form of a dividend, reduced loan interest or reinvested in the organisation to improve our service provision.